plgd-dev/doc/content/en/docs/tutorials/working-with-grpc-client.md

 ### Get Resource Content

 The `GetResources` command supports various filter options.
-If all of them are **unset**, all resource contents (shadows) of all devices user is authorized to use are returned.
+If all of them are **unset**, all resource contents (device twin) of all devices user is authorized to use are returned.

 **Example usages of filter options:**